-My yard is full of Eastern grey squirrels, so when I heard movement in the attic late one night, my first thought was – could it be a squirrel?
+My yard is full of Eastern grey squirrels, so when I heard movement and scratching in the attic late one night, my first thought was – could it be a squirrel?
 I mean as interesting as I find them, I don’t want these guys living in my house!
 So anyway, long story short, it wasn’t a squirrel that I heard.
 It was rats.

 That whole adventure got me wondering about what squirrels do in the evening.
 The big question of course was, “Are squirrels nocturnal?”
 I did a little research and this is what I learned.

 Squirrels are not nocturnal creatures.
 Tree and ground squirrels are diurnal animals, and like humans, they are active during the daytime.
 The activity pattern of squirrels during the day depends heavily upon the type of squirrel and time of year.

 How Do We Know That Squirrels Are Not Nocturnal?

 It turns out that scientists LOVE to study squirrels.
 There have been extensive scientific studies on the activity patterns of squirrels, some of which are highlighted below.

-Scientific studies of the fox squirrel have determined that they stay in their nests during the evening, leave the nests at dawn and return at dusk.
+Scientific studies of the fox squirrel have determined that they stay in their nests during the evening, leave the nests at dawn and return at dusk (source).
 This pattern remained consistent throughout the seasons as the hours of daylight changed.
 Even when fox squirrels left their nests they were not very active as they spent most of their time just sitting in the trees.